Calabrian “Curujicchi” | Savory Italian Donut Recipe

 A Calabrian delicacy, this version of the highly regional "curujicchia" hails from the village of Dasà.
-A savory potato donut, it is typically eaten on Christmas Eve but is absolutely delicious any time of year.
-Craving something sweet?
-Try dipping it in honey!
+A light, fluffy and savory potato donut, it is typically eaten on Christmas Eve but is absolutely delicious any time of year.

 Watch the Pasta Grammar video where we make curujicchi here:

 Cook Time: Up to 8 hours, mostly unattended

 1-2 large russet potatoes (you’ll need to measure out 250g AFTER boiling)

 4 1/8 cups (500g) all-purpose flour, plus extra for dusting

 1 1/4 tsp (3.5g or half a packet) active dry yeast

 Deep skillet or frying pan